 There are several ways to pay your water bill.

-• Any major credit or debit card can be used on the City’s website, thru the E-billing option or in the office.
+- Any major credit or debit card may be used on the City’s website, thru the E-billing option or in the office.
 Card processing fees will apply.

-For complete details, follow the “Utility Billing and Payment Options” link at: www.cityofeagle.org/water.
+For complete details, visit the “Utility Billing and Payment Options" page.